Alan052918/Tbsh-A-Mock-Shell/README.md

 ## Overview

 This is a mock Unix shell application written in C. Users can specify customized configurations in a file named `.tbshrc`, create one if it doesn't exist.
-All input commands will be logged in a file name `.tbsh_history`, the program will alert on startup when the size of `.tbsh_history` exceeds 1 MB.
+All input commands will be logged in a file name `.tbsh_history`, the program will alert on startup when the size of `.tbsh_history` exceeds 2 KB.

 ## Development Environment